guapman/CV/generated/Konstantin_Alekseev_CV.typ

     #strong[iO Health], #emph[Team Leader]
     #v(-design-text-leading)

     #v(design-highlights-top-margin);#highlights([Development of platform for telehealth services with integrated video calls and IoT medical devices.
 Scalable backend written on Scala and native frontend clients for mobiles and desktop devices.],[AI-powered services to optimize healthcare providers \(in UAE and KSA\) workflow.
-RAG and Agents with in-house LLMs],[Analyzing business requirements and search for optimal technical solutions for implementation.],[Development lead of the VoIP and messaging platform team.],[Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.],[Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.],[Stack: #emph[Scala, Java, C++, Python, AI, RAG, LLM, RTMP, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker]],)
+RAG and Agents with in-house LLMs],[Analyzing business requirements and search for optimal technical solutions for implementation.],[Development lead of the VoIP and messaging platform team.],[Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.],[Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.],[Stack: #emph[Scala, Java, C, C++, Python, AI, RAG, LLM, RTP, STUN, WebRTC, Cassandra, Postgres, AWS\/OCI, Docker]],)
   ],
   right-content: [
     Dubai, UAE